digitalsleuth/bitcurator-distro-salt/README.md

 This repo includes relevant salt states and supporting files to build a stack of data analysis, forensics, and security tools using Ubuntu and SaltStack.
 This build stack is intended to support setup of the BitCurator imaging and disk analysis environment.
 This repo is **in development**.

-## Dependencies
+## Pre-Installation Setup

-Currently tested with daily builds of Ubuntu 18.04LTS.
-Prior to installing and using either SaltStack or bitcurator-distro salt, create a fresh Ubuntu 18.04LTS environment in a VM or on a dedicated host with the hostname "bitcurator" and a user named "bcadmin".
+Create a fresh Ubuntu 18.04LTS environment in a VM or on a dedicated host with the hostname "bitcurator" and a user named "bcadmin".
 Login as "bcadmin", and execute the following in a terminal:

 ```shell
 sudo apt-get update